-- A. Requirements for initiation Customers shall be required to adhere to the Stage 3 Drought Response Measures when one or a combination of such triggering criteria occurs: - 1.
-Treatment Capacity: - For groundwater production facilities, when maximum daily usage equals or exceeds 95 percent of the pump's withdrawal capacity for three consecutive days. - 2.
-Water Supply: - Combined storage of Lakes Travis and Buchanan reaches 600,000 acre-feet, in accordance with the LCRA DCP, or - The LCRA Board declares a drought worse than the Drought of Record or other water supply emergency and orders the mandatory curtailment of firm water supplies. - When the West Travis County PUA issues drought restrictions. - When HTGCD issues drought restrictions. - B. Requirements for termination Stage 3 of the Plan may be rescinded when: - 1.
-Treatment Capacity: - The groundwater pumpage levels have fallen below the 95 percent threshold and remained below that level for five consecutive days. - 2.
-Water Supply: - LCRA announces that mandatory water restrictions for firm water customers are no longer required in accordance with the LCRA DCP. - When the West Travis County PUA issues water restrictions are no longer needed. - When HTGCD issues water restrictions are no longer needed.
+A. Requirements for initiation - Customers shall be required to adhere to the Stage 3 Drought Response Measures when one or a combination of such triggering criteria occurs:

+For groundwater production facilities, when maximum daily usage equals or exceeds 95 percent of the pump's withdrawal capacity for three consecutive days.

+• Combined storage of Lakes Travis and Buchanan drops below 750,000 acrefeet, in accordance with the LCRA DCP, or The LCRA Board declares a drought worse than the Drought of Record or other water supply emergency and orders the mandatory curtailment of firm water supplies.

+- When the WTCPUA issues drought restrictions. - When HTGCD issues drought restrictions.

+B. Requirements for termination - Stage 3 of the DCP may be rescinded when:

+• The groundwater pumping levels have fallen below the 95 percent threshold and remained below that level for five consecutive days.

+- LCRA announces that mandatory water restrictions for firm water customers are no longer required in accordance with the LCRA DCP. - When the WTCPUA issues water restrictions are no longer needed. - When HTGCD issues water restrictions are no longer needed.